The Phantom of the Opera with Lon Chaney (1925)

 VIP Premium Tickets: $75.00 per person

-General Admission ticketholders will enjoy The Phantom of the Opera screening, accompanied by Tim Brumfield on St. Gregory’s mighty Austin pipe organ.
+General Admission ticketholders will enjoy The Phantom of the Opera screening, accompanied by Tim Brumfield on St. Gregory’s mighty Austin pipe organ and general seating

 Ticket Purchasing Options: